steqeq/0000/CONTRIBUTING.md

 1. Add a tag to the section you want to reference:

-.. _my-section-tag: section-1
+.. _my-reference-tag:

 Section 1
 ==========

 2. Link to your tag:

-As shown in :ref:`section-1`.
+As shown in :ref:`my-reference-tag`.

 ```